Kirk's Open-Air Debates Made Him a Big Campus Draw. They Also Made Him Vulnerable.

 Michael Roth, president of Wesleyan University in Connecticut, said he had little in common with Kirk but shared a belief that it's vital "to speak to those whose views were different from one's own."

-“Those who choose violence destroy the possibility of learning and meaning,” Roth said in a campus message.
-“Mr. Kirk’s murder on a college campus is an assault on all of us in education.”s at AP.org.
+"Those who choose violence destroy the possibility of learning and meaning," Roth said in a campus message.
+"Mr. Kirk's murder on a college campus is an assault on all of us in education."

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.